guptahardik17/trajector-assignment-frontend/README.md

   - Details of the movie
   - A short previews rendered as a youtube video
   - Showing similar movies which is provided by TMDB API Only

+- Bonus Points I Covered -
+  - Ingestion of sample API/s using TMDB OpenApis.
+  - Smart traversal of API returns.
+  - Modular code summing up to a whole.
+  - Some minimal Unit test cases.
+Can be extended easily.
+  - Proper code formats and documentation.
 ```

 ## Screenshots

 ![List Page][1]

 ![Movie View][2]

 ![Movie Details Page][3]

 [1]: https://imgur.com/CcNMDb4.png